← Back to archive

 @mike_sunday on Instagram

-On streaming platforms, listening to certain artists more frequently for social recognition at the end of the year is the clearest current effect.
-But I've caught myself doing similar shit on Instagram; liking or not liking posts because the thought appears in my head that others will see, following and unfollowing accounts on the same basis.
-The Duolingo streak works the same way: people (including myself years ago) do piss easy quick lessons just to maintain their streak, completely separate from the assumed goal of language learning.
+On Spotify this looks like replaying certain artists for social recognition at the end of the year.
+I’ve caught myself doing similar things elsewhere: liking or not liking posts because I know others will see, following or unfollowing accounts based on how it reads publicly.
+The Duolingo streak works the same way — people grind out meaningless lessons just to preserve a number, completely detached from the supposed goal of learning a language.

-Now let's bring this back to how people are relating to themselves.
-People are increasingly identifying with their consumption and what they consume.
+Now bringing it back inward — people are increasingly identifying with what they consume.

 @doomscroll_forever on Instagram